Shefali-Jennifer21/FSWD_A2/README.md

 GUI_manage_subjects_view.py

-As well as supporting files like student.py, subject.py, database.py, and students.json.
+As well as supporting files: student.py, subject.py, database.py, and students.json.

 **2.Open your terminal and run:**